-After publication of the technical report in 2015, a 29 hole (12,837 m) drill program was completed at the Eau Claire deposit.
+After publication of the previous mineral resource estimate on June 11, 2015, a 29 hole (12,837 m) drill program was completed at the Eau Claire deposit later that year.
 In August 2016, a 63,300 m drill program was initiated at the Clearwater Project.
-At Eau Claire, 49,500 m of the program was planned to improve mineral resource classification and confidence in the 450W Zone by infill drilling at shallow, pit-accessible depths (surface to 150 m depth); infill of deeper veins (150 - 400 m depth); and testing strike extensions of near surface, high-grade veins within the known mineral resource and beyond the deposit's current limits.
+At Eau Claire, 49,500 m of the program was planned to improve mineral resource classification and confidence in the 450W Zone by infill drilling at shallow, pit-accessible depths (surface to 150 m depth); infill of deeper veins (150 - 400 m depth); and testing strike extensions of near surface, high-grade veins within the known mineral resource and beyond the deposit's limits.